KaiNorberg/PatchworkOS/README.md

 **Keep in mind that PatchworkOS is currently in a very early stage of development.**

+Patchwork is a 64 bit monolithic hobbyist OS built from scratch in C for the x86_64 architecture, it is similar to Unix in many ways but not Unix-like.

 ## Features

 - Very simple Unix inspired architecture (Not Unix-like)